ScottyVG/ScottVanGilder.com/content/blog/welcome-and-thanks-for-stopping-by.md

 ---
 title: "Welcome, and Thanks for Stopping By!"
 excerpt: "I'm Scott Van Gilder, a DevOps consultant at AWS.
 I grew up in small-town Iowa, studied engineering at Iowa State, and discovered my passion for coding.
-Now I live in Superior, Colorado, with my wife and son, enjoying running, biking, and hiking.
+Now I live in Superior, Colorado, with my wife and son, enjoying running, biking, hiking, and snowboarding.
 This blog shares my journey, tech insights, and life out west.
 Thanks for reading!"
 date: "2025-07-06"
 readTime: "2 min read"
-tags: ["Origin", "Iowan Roots", "Colorado Resident", "Engineering"]
+tags: ["First Post", "About me"]
 author: "Scott Van Gilder"
 ---